CMS-Enterprise/easi-app/docs/adr/0007-go-for-scripting.md

 * `+` In the same language as the server application
 * `+` Support for packaging/easier organization
 * `+` More robust flag/config support than standard lib
+* `+` Subcommand and flag syntax lend towards more sustainable code
 * `-` Verbose for scripting
 * `-` Requires a package to run other command line tools
 * `-` Requires additional setup